akhimiejr/DESKIFY-OFFICE-SUPPLIES-REPORT/README.md

 Finally, Build an interactive dashboards that will enable faster, data-driven decisions.
 # 1.3 Data Description
-• Order ID: Unique identifier for each order.-
+• Order ID: Unique identifier for each order.__
-• Order Date: Date when the order was placed.-
+• Order Date: Date when the order was placed.__
-• Order Priority: Priority level of the order (e.g., high, medium, low).-
+• Order Priority: Priority level of the order (e.g., high, medium, low).__
-• Order Quantity: Quantity of items in the order.-
+• Order Quantity: Quantity of items in the order.__
-• Discount: Discount applied to the order, as a percentage or amount.-
+• Discount: Discount applied to the order, as a percentage or amount.__
-• Ship Mode: Shipping method selected for the order (e.g., express, regular or delivery truck).-
+• Ship Mode: Shipping method selected for the order (e.g., express, regular or delivery truck).__
-• Profit: Profit earned from the order after costs.-
+• Profit: Profit earned from the order after costs.__
-• Unit Price: Price per unit of the item sold.-
+• Unit Price: Price per unit of the item sold.__
 • Shipping Cost: Cost associated with shipping the order.
-• CustID: Unique identifier for each customer.-
+• CustID: Unique identifier for each customer.__
-• Customer Name: name of the customer.-
+• Customer Name: name of the customer.__
 • Customer Segment: Customer category (e.g.,
-consumer, corporate, Home office, small business).-
+consumer, corporate, Home office, small business).__
-• Country: Customer's country.-
+• Country: Customer's country.__
-• City: Customer's city.-
+• City: Customer's city.__
 • State: Customer's state or province.__
 • Postal Code: Customer's postal code.__
 • Region: Geographic region of the customer.__